 “And everyday Australians are the ones who would most benefit from electric vehicles, because they’ve got such low maintenance costs, because they’ve got hardly any fuel costs, and, of course, we all benefit because there’s no pollution.”

 In addition to introducing taxpayer subsidies, Mr Merzian said the government could drive faster uptake of electric cars by bringing in emissions standards, a change that would cost taxpayers nothing.

 “There are no fuel standards for our cars in terms of how efficient they have to be,” he said, noting that roughly 80 per cent of the world have these standards.

-The average passenger vehicle in Australia produced 169.8 grams of emissions per kilogram in 2018 – 41 per cent higher than in Europe and 16 per cent higher than in the US (in 2017).
+The average passenger vehicle in Australia produced 169.8 grams of emissions per kilometre in 2018 – 41 per cent higher than in Europe and 16 per cent higher than in the US (in 2017).